MMaslowski12/telos/README.md

 2. Initialize the analysis environment
 3. Start an interactive chat loop for optimization

-## Features

-- Automated airplane setup and configuration
-- Interactive optimization through chat interface
-- Support for various aerodynamic parameters:
-  - Wing geometry modifications
-  - Airfoil selection
-  - Center of mass adjustments
-  - Multiple wing sections

-## Development

-This project is built on top of [XFLRpy](https://github.com/nikhil-sethi/xflrpy), a Python-enabled version of XFLR5 for scripting and design optimization.
-The project uses the RPC (Remote Procedure Call) approach for communication between Python and XFLR5, which provides better performance and flexibility compared to the older PythonQt approach.

-Future development plans include:
-- Enhanced optimization algorithms
-- Additional aerodynamic analysis methods
-- Improved error handling and debugging
-- More comprehensive documentation
-- Integration with other aerodynamic analysis tools

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [License.txt](License.txt) file for details.